 Slow-curing liquid foams are also available.
 These foams are designed to flow over obstructions before expanding and curing, and they are often used for empty wall cavities in existing buildings.
 There are also liquid foam materials that can be poured from a container.

-Installation of most types of liquid foam insulation requires special equipment and certification and should be done by experienced installers.
+Installation of most types of liquid foam insulation requires special equipment and certification and should only be done by experienced installers.
 Following installation, an approved thermal barrier equal in fire resistance to half-inch gypsum board must cover all foam materials.
 Also, some building codes don't recognize sprayed foam insulation as a vapor barrier, so installation might require an additional vapor retarder.

 Foam insulation products and installation usually cost more than traditional batt insulation.
 However, foam insulation has higher R-values and forms an air barrier, which can eliminate some of the other costs and tasks associated with weatherizing a home, such as caulking, applying housewrap and vapor barrier, and taping joints.
 When building a new home, this type of insulation can also help reduce construction time and the number of specialized contractors, which saves money.